The regulatory regime for gambling in Spain is aimed at reinforcing:

 Regarding general licences for online gambling at federal level, there have been three public calls since the approval of the Spanish Gambling Act in Spain in 2011: in 2011, 2014 and 2017.
 The latest window announced in December 2017 was opened up for one year and entities could apply for licences until December 2018.
 General licences are currently not available and can only be applied for during a public call announced for such purpose.
 Single licences can be applied for at any time by entities holding the corresponding general licence.

-None of the three public tenders limited the number of operators that could be granted with a licence, nor the number of licences to be granted.
+None of the three public tenders limited the number of operators that could be granted a licence, nor the number of licences to be granted.
 In other words, all those operators that met the requirements established within the tender obtained the licence.

-It must be noted that any interested party may request a new call for gambling licences at least 18 months after the previous call.
+Any interested party may request a new call for gambling licences at least 18 months after the previous call.

 Online Gambling at Federal Level

 General licences are valid for ten years, extendable by another ten.
 Single licences have a minimum duration of one year and a maximum duration of five, depending on the type of gambling product, and these are also extendable by successive periods of the same duration.
 The expiry of the general licence that the single licence is linked to implies the expiry thereof.

 The duration of licences depends on each region and type of licence.
 Customarily, licences are valid for ten years, extendable by another ten.

 Although there are differences between the application requirements for land-based (with slight differences among the regions) and online operators subject to the Gambling Act, the requirements are always divided into three sections to prove legal, economic and technical solvency.